alan-hamm/DataPulse-dev/README.md

 ### Key Features
 - **Adaptive Resource Management**: UTMA leverages [Dask](https://www.dask.org/) for process-based distributed parallelization, harnessing multiple cores and avoiding the limitations of the GIL while dynamically adjusting resources to efficiently handle large datasets and high computational loads.
+- **Concurrency, Parallelization, and Multithreading**: The system utilizes a hybrid model of concurrency through Dask’s distributed tasks, allowing concurrent execution, with multiprocessing for resource-heavy operations and multithreading within Dask workers for efficient I/O-bound task management.
+This design enhances both performance and scalability across different hardware configurations.
 - **Comprehensive Machine Learning Pipeline**: The framework includes a robust machine learning pipeline that handles data preprocessing, model training, evaluation, and hyperparameter tuning, designed to optimize model performance for diverse text corpora.
-- **Diachronic Analysis(_Pending_)**: Facilitates tracking and analyzing topic shifts over time, particularly useful for examining historical changes or comparing topics across decades.
+- **Diachronic Analysis (_Pending_)**: Facilitates tracking and analyzing topic shifts over time, particularly useful for examining historical changes or comparing topics across decades.
 - **Detailed Metadata Tracking**: Records extensive metadata for each batch, including dynamic core counts, model parameters, and evaluation scores, ensuring complete reproducibility and transparency.
 - **Support for Multiple Document Types**: Designed to handle diverse document sources, from [thousands of free, open access to academic outputs and resources](https://v2.sherpa.ac.uk/opendoar/) and [newspapers](https://en.wikipedia.org/wiki/List_of_free_daily_newspapers) to [novels](https://www.gutenberg.org/), UTMA can analyze any textual dataset requiring topic-based insights.
 - **Integrated Data Persistence and Storage**: Metadata and model outputs are stored in a PostgreSQL database, supporting complex queries and retrieval for downstream analysis.

 ### Project Structure
 The project is composed of modular scripts, each dedicated to a specific aspect of the pipeline, including:

+- **Dynamic Topic Model Training** (`topic_model_trainer.py`): Manages the LDA model training, evaluation, and metadata generation, with adaptive scaling to optimize resource usage using both multiprocessing and multithreading to enhance performance.
+- **Visualization and Analysis**(`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively, utilizing concurrent processing capabilities.
+- **Database Integration**(`write_to_postgres.py`): Stores all metadata and modeling outputs in a PostgreSQL database for easy access and persistence.
+- **Diachronic Analysis (_Planned_)**: A dedicated module for analyzing and visualizing how topics evolve over time.

+---

+For further configuration tips and performance monitoring, Dask provides a [dashboard](https://docs.dask.org/en/stable/) for tracking concurrent task execution, resource utilization, and multithreading activity in real-time.

 ### Prerequisites
 - **Python** 3.12.0